Sabah Economy 2026 — RM88.8B GDP & Key Industries

 Despite natural wealth, Sabah faces structural headwinds that suppress per capita income and growth:

 - Commodity dependence: Over 70% of exports are palm oil and petroleum.
-Price volatility creates boom-bust cycles.
-The 2023 correction knocked 7.5% off GDP as commodity prices fell.
+Price volatility creates boom-bust cycles: growth slowed to 1.7% in 2023 as commodity prices fell.

 - Limited value-added processing: Most palm oil is exported crude; oil and gas extraction is capital-intensive with limited local employment.
 Manufacturing is underdeveloped.